Luckinber/qbittorrent-manager/README.md

 - `PASSWORD`: Your qBittorrent password.
 - `RELATIVE_PATH`: The ROOT path that qBitTorrent thinks ALL torrents are stored at.
 - `ABSOLUTE_PATH`: The actual ROOT path that ALL torrents are stored at on your filesystem.
+- `CATEGORIES_PATH`: The relative path from the ROOT path to the directory where the categories are stored.
 - `MANAGED_CATEGORIES`: The categories of torrents that this script should manage.

 Other values can be changed as well, but the defaults should be fine.